-Results will be delivered via email by Midnight on the night before the next day’s classes start and also posted in the common spaces at that time.
+Results will be delivered via email during the day on Friday and also posted in the common spaces by Friday evening.
 Badge names of people you are bringing with you will not appear on the posted lists for privacy reasons but will be listed in your personalized emails.

 My Results - What does "Enrolled as Participant" mean?